-The top of a code cell has a small toolbar of cell-related functions: a button to run the cell, a drop-down for switching languages, buttons for hiding the code or output and a button to copy output to the clipboard (if present).
+The top of a code cell has a small toolbar of cell-related functions: a button to run the cell, a drop-down for switching languages, and buttons for the following functions:

 Polynote provides a modern code editing experience (interactive autocomplete, error highlighting) built with the Monaco Editor.

 The last expression in a cell is treated as its result (just as a Scala function returns the result of the last

 Out variable and is displayed in the cell's result section.